lyc102/ifem/docs/_afem/afem.md

 $$

 ### REFINE
-We implement the newest vertex bisection and refer to [Bisection in Two Dimensions](bisectdoc.html) for detailed description.In short, the bisection method will divide one triangle into two children triangles by connecting one vertex to the middle point of its opposite edge.
-The subtlity is to keep both thehape regularity and conformity of the mesh.
+We implement the newest vertex bisection and refer to [Bisection in Two Dimensions]({{site.baseurl}}{% link _afem/bisect.md %}) for detailed description.
+In short, the bisection method will divide one triangle into two children triangles by connecting one vertex to the middle point of its opposite edge.
+The subtlety is to keep both the shape regularity and conformity of the mesh.

 ### COARSEN
 For some problems, e.g., evolution problems, coarsening (de-refinement) is needed as the singularity could move.
 Then use